claimvantage/sfdx-jenkins-shared-library/README.md

 ### Dev Hub Authentication

-This library use the default hub configured on the agent.
+This library uses the default Dev Hub configured on the build agent.
+You will have to perform a one-off authentication using `sfdx force:auth:jwt:grant` and repeat, once the certificate expires (which is defined when you created the certificate):[Authorize an Org Using the JWT-Based Flow](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm#sfdx_dev_auth_jwt_flow).
+The private key file should be kept in a folder that won't get deleted by jenkins builds (e.g: /Users/jdoe/JWT/server.key).

 <a name="pipelines"></a>
 ## Pipelines